Two black widow pulsars in the optical and X-rays

 Photometric calibrations were performed using photometric standards observed during the same nights as the target.
-For the \magel-1 data, we used three standards from the PG 1525-071 field \citep{1992AJ....104..340L} and the atmospheric extinction coefficient $k_{r'} = 0.1$ provided by the IMACS team\footnote{\url{https://www.lco.cl/technical-documentation/imacs-user-manual/}}.
-As a result, the zeropoint in the $r'$-band was 28.15(1) and the 3$\sigma$ sensitivity level was $\approx24.8$ in the AB system.
-For the OAN-SPM data we used the PG1323 spectrophotometric standard and the extinction coefficients $k_{B} = 0.25$ mag, $k_{V} = 0.14$ mag, $k_{R} = 0.07$ mag and $k_{I} = 0.06$ mag relevant to the telescope site.
-The resulting zeropoints were $z_R = 24.96(2)$ mag, $z_B = 24.91(3)$ mag, $z_V = 25.16(2)$ mag, $z_I = 24.15(2)$ mag, and the 3$\sigma$ sensitivity levels were $\approx 23.6$ mag, $\approx 24.1$ mag, $\approx 23.8$ mag, $\approx 22.0$ mag, respectively\footnote{The $R$-band zeropoint remained the same during the three nights of observations in the photometric conditions.}.
+For the \magel-1 data, we used three standards from the PG 1525-071 field \citep{1992AJ....104..340L} and the atmospheric extinction coefficient $k_{r'} = 0.1$ provided by the IMACS team.\footnote{\url{https://www.lco.cl/technical-documentation/imacs-user-manual/}} As a result, the zero point in the $r'$-band was 28.15(1) and the 3$\sigma$ sensitivity level was $\approx24.8$ in the AB system.
+For the OAN-SPM data, we used the PG1323 spectrophotometric standard and the extinction coefficients $k_{B} = 0.25$ mag, $k_{V} = 0.14$ mag, $k_{R} = 0.07$ mag, and $k_{I} = 0.06$ mag relevant to the telescope site.
+The resulting zero points were $z_R = 24.96(2)$ mag, $z_B = 24.91(3)$ mag, $z_V = 25.16(2)$ mag, and $z_I = 24.15(2)$ mag, and the 3$\sigma$ sensitivity levels were $\approx 23.6$ mag, $\approx 24.1$ mag, $\approx 23.8$ mag, and $\approx 22.0$ mag, respectively. \footnote{The $R$-band zero point remained the same during the three nights of observations in photometric conditions.}

 We performed standard aperture photometry of the source and a number of stars from the \ps\ catalogue in each image.
 Aperture radii were chosen according to the optimal extraction algorithm \citep{optimal_slgorithm}.
 The measured magnitudes of the stars from the catalogue remained consistent with their catalogue values during the observations.